 So, you think you want to become a full time RVer?
 Are you ready to sell most of your things and hit the road?
 To some people, this sounds like a dream.
 Others may be on the fence trying to decide what they want to do.
 Do your research!
+Research how to tell if a full time RV life is for you.
 This has to be a lifestyle you want to live and are ready to throw in 100%.
-Hopefully this post will give you more insight as to whether it’s the life for you or not.
+Hopefully, this post will give you more insight as to whether it’s the life for you or not.

 Is Living in an RV Full Time the Best Decision For You and Your Family?

 Living in a motor home or camper full time may not hold appeal to some people, but to others, for various personal reasons, it may be the best idea for them.
 There are many factors in making this decision.
 First and foremost, it is a lifestyle change.
 You have to make sure you are 100% prepared for how your life will change.
 In a society of what seems to be “McMansions”, living in an RV may seem like you’re moving into a one-room shack.

 In a fairly recent trend, cost of living has risen, where people’s incomes have not.
 Trying to find ways to cut down on the cost of living has been on many people’s minds.
 But, all without giving up the comfort of a good roof over their head.

 The cost of a mobile home (RV, Fifth Wheel, Travel Camper) is significantly cheaper than buying a regular brick and mortar home unit.
 While it may seem like an insane idea, well over nine million people have made this transition and live in them full time.

 Living the RV Life Has Many Benefits

 Over nine million people live in motor homes and trailers full time because there are many fantastic benefits.
 If you think I’m crazy for stating this, here are some questions to ask yourself:

 - When was the last time you had the freedom to wake up and decide you wanted to see someplace new?
 Then had the ability to eat breakfast and get on the road that same morning?